Children belong in safe and loving families. We substantiate our argument by using the four cornerstones/pillars of a house as a metaphor:

 Convention on the Rights of the Child - 1989

-The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights.
-The convention is universal, that means that these rights apply to every child and the convention entitles every child to claim them.
-It also explains how adults and governments must work together to make sure all children can enjoy all their rights.
+The UN Convention on the Rights of the Child (UNCRC) consists of 54 articles that cover all aspects of a child’s life, outlining their civil, political, economic, social, and cultural rights.
+The convention is universal, meaning these rights apply to every child, and it entitles every child to claim them.
+It also explains how adults and governments must work together to ensure all children can enjoy these rights.

 UN Guidelines for the Alternative Care of Children - 2010

-The 'Guidelines for the Alternative Care of Children' were endorsed by the United Nations General Assembly on 20 November 2009.
-They are intended to enhance the implementation of the Convention on the Rights of the Child.
+The Guidelines for the Alternative Care of Children were endorsed by the United Nations General Assembly on November 20, 2009.
+They aim to enhance the implementation of the Convention on the Rights of the Child.

 African Charter on the Rights and Welfare of the Child - 1990

-49 of the 55 African countries have ratified the Charter.
+As of now, 49 of the 55 African countries have ratified the Charter.

 2019 UN Resolution - Promotion and protection of the rights of children